simp/rubygem-simp-beaker-helpers/README.md

 #### `copy_keydist_to`

-Copy a CA keydist/ directory of CA+host certs into an SUT
+Copy a CA keydist/ directory of CA+host certs into an SUT.

 This simulates the output of FakeCA's `gencerts_nopass.sh` into `keydist/` and is useful for constructing a Puppet master SUT that will distribute PKI keys via agent runs.